Scan Science and Technology

 The Experts below are selected from a list of 237 Experts worldwide ranked by ideXlab platform

-Fei Lu – 1st expert on this subject based on the ideXlab platform
+Fei Lu – One of the best experts on this subject based on the ideXlab platform.

 Analysis of Distributing Characteristics and Drug Resistance of Escherichia Coli in Nosocomial InfectionJournal of Nanhua University, 2020Co-Authors: Fei LuAbstract: